metadata toggle

 Spiramycin and metronidazole may in rare cases induce hypersensitivity reactions, e.g. contact dermatitis.

-Impervious gloves should be worn during administration of the product to avoid skin contact and hand-to-mouth contact with the product.
+Personal protective equipment consisting of impervious gloves should be worn when handling the veterinary medicinal product to avoid skin contact and hand-to-mouth contact with the veterinary medicinal product.

 Metronidazole may cause adverse (neurological) effects if ingested by a child.
 To avoid accidental ingestion, particularly by a child, unused part-tablets should be returned to the open blister space and inserted back into the carton.